OpenCrateAI/opencrate/docs/index.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/opencrate?style=flat-square&logo=python&logoColor=%23fff)
 </div>

----

-## What is OpenCrate?

 Tired of wrestling with dependencies, container configurations, and all the other "yak shaving" that gets in the way of actual AI development?
 So were we.
 That's why we built **OpenCrate**, your new best friend for accelerating the end-to-end AI development lifecycle.

-OpenCrate streamlines AI-specific workflows, handles container orchestration like a champ, and ensures seamless integration across any environment-all while keeping you blissfully unaware of dependency hell.
+OpenCrate streamlines AI-specific workflows, handles container orchestration like a champ, and ensures seamless integration "across any environment" while keeping you blissfully unaware of dependency hell.

 In short, we handle the grunt work so you can focus on what truly matters: **making that loss curve go down.**